aqeelanwar/Dots-and-Boxes/README.md

 ## Controls
 1. Player 1 starts the game
 2. Click on edges to mark them
-3. If a box is made, it gets shaded with the player assigned color
+3. If a box is made, it gets shaded with the player assigned color, and the player gets another go
 4. When all the edges are marked, the result is displayed on the result screen
 5. Click anywhere on the result screen to play again